Award for Scholarly Distinction

 A complete nomination should include (1) a letter of nomination that contains specific details addressing the criteria listed above and (2) a two- to three-page CV of the nominee with a summary of major publications and career highlights.
-Additional letters of support can also be submitted, provided the total number of pages stipulated below is not exceeded.
-Both components must reach the AHA’s office by April 30; the entire package should not exceed 10 pages in length.
-Please send the material to Sharon K. Tune, Assistant Director, American Historical Association, 400 A St. SE, Washington, DC 20003-3889.
+Additional letters of support can also be submitted, provided the entire package does not exceed 10 pages in length.
+Nomination materials should be sent electronically (preferred) or by mail to Sharon K. Tune, Director, Meetings and Administrative Operation, American Historical Association, 400 A St. SE, Washington, DC 20003-3889.

 2013 Awards for Scholarly Distinction

 Dower’s Embracing Defeat won the leading prizes in both US and East Asian history.
 He has also won acclaim as a teacher, and has been equally engaged with audiences beyond the campus; his name appears on Japanese and American op-ed pages and television screens as regularly as on scholarly rolls of honor.
 Engaging, pathbreaking, scholarly … what we’ve learned to expect from John Dower.

 Patricia Buckley Ebrey, Univ. of Washington

 Ebrey is the premier historian of Chinese women during the millennium-plus of the early and middle empire.
 Various topics that were once “unteachable” for lack of either sources or scholarship in English are now routinely covered because she helped fill those gaps.
 The past is a bigger and a less foreign country thanks to Pat Ebrey.